neutrinojs/neutrino/docs/packages/react-components/README.md

 const YourCustomComponent = require('your-custom-component').default;
 ```

 By default this preset creates an individual entry point for every top-level component found in `src/components`.
+These
+are set and accessible via the API at [`neutrino.options.mains`](../../api#optionsmains).

 ## Previewer Components